 Values refers to the internal beliefs, and attitudes consistent with being a care giver and is manifested as behaviour.
-Expected values include altruism, empathy, equity, honesty, transparency, .
+Expected values include altruism, empathy, equity, honesty, and transparency.
 Respect for human dignity is paramount.
-All these values are laid out as professional ethics i.e the standards of conduct required of a health care provider.
+All these values are laid out as professional ethical standards i.e., the standards of conduct required of a health care provider.
 Altruism translates into wishing for the best for those under their care and above all to do no harm.
-Honesty is translated into transparency and accountability which in turn requires the care provider to give appropriate information so as to enable the client to make informed decisions alleviate his/her worries.
+Honesty is translated into transparency and accountability which in turn requires the care provider to give appropriate information to enable the client to make informed decisions alleviate his/her worries.
 A proper provider-client relationship need to be maintained.
 Interventions are done only with the consent of the client.

 The general goals of the organization need to be clarified and then translated into policies and objectives of every service it intends to deliver.
 Differences in approaches in service delivery can occur with the business model which can be:

 However, these should be confined to policies and procedures regarding administrative functions and hospitality services.
 Business considerations should not affect the equity of clinical care or choice of approaches and methods.